Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 In fact, as the abovementioned Deloitte Generation Z Workforce Experience research shows, 60% of Gen Z employees want their higher-ups to show they care about this generation’s well-being.

-Gen Zers value such sentiments from their bosses so much, that they claim that genuine care would even lead them to stay longer within a company.
+Gen Zers value such sentiments from their bosses so much that they claim that genuine care would even lead them to stay longer within a company.

 Further reading

 Achieving and maintaining a healthy work-life balance is far from a generational matter.
-Find out what’s the state of employee work-life trends across different demographics:
+Find out the state of employee work-life trends across different demographics:

 92% of Gen Z graduates want to discuss mental health at work